dennislwm/examprep-saac02/doc/udemy/chapter17.md

 * FIFO queues are designed to guarantee that messages are processed exactly once in the exact order that they are received and have a default rate of 300 transactions per second.

 ---
+## Moving From a Standard Queue to a FIFO Queue

+* You cannot convert an existing standard queue to a FIFO queue.
+You must delete your existing standard queue and recreate it as a FIFO queue.

+* FIFO queues don't support per-message delay, only per-queue delay.
+If your application sets the value of `DelaySeconds` parameter on each message, you must modify your application to set `DelaySeconds` on the entire queue instead.

+* Message group is a unique FIFO feature that enables customers to process messages in parallel while maintaining their respective ordering.

+* Modify your application to provide a unique message deduplication ID for each sent message, if your application can send identical message bodies.

+* Otherwise, enable content-based deduplication, if your application sends messages with unique message bodies.

+---
 ## FIFO Queues with Multiple Groups